JuliaPoo/juliapoo.github.io/typst-posts/2026-06-19-yoneda-lemma-is-boring.typ

 And obvious it is, as I'll posit in this post.
 With the right pictures in your head, the Yoneda Lemma will seem more akin to a tautology (like _it is what it is_).
 And this is what I'll be trying to achieve in this article: To put the right pictures in your head so that the Yoneda Lemma seems almost boring.
 This is, in my opinion, the first step to understanding the applicability and genius of the Yoneda Lemma, as the magic lies not in the statement itself, but in the _language_ that makes the statement even possible to state.

 This article is written to be understandable even to people who do not have much of a background in mathematics (headingowever, some familiarity with concepts like "sets" and "functions" are required).
 Hence, I'll be expositing informally, but in great detail, the basic language of Category Theory, but will not elaborate on its vast applicability to mathematics.
 This is, perhaps, a shame, as the language of category theory cannot be properly appreciated without sufficient mathematical maturity.
-For the unlikely few who have read this far and are interested in such an exposition, I highly recommend Emily Riehl's Category Theory in Context.
+For the unlikely few who have read this far and are interested in such an exposition, I highly recommend Emily Riehl's Category Theory in Context @riehl2017category.
 Otherwise, this article will not help in a greater appreciation of the Yoneda Lemma for mathematics itself.

 = Basic Definitions